White House says VA funded at highest amount in history

-WASHINGTON — In a proclamation sent out for the third time while in office, President Donald Trump has declared all of November as a time to honor the men and women of the U.S. military, and their families.
-Veterans events are typically scheduled throughout the month of November at VA hospitals, benefits offices and cemeteries across the United States.
+WASHINGTON — In a proclamation sent out for the third time while in office, President Donald Trump has declared all of November as a time to honor those who've served in the U.S. military, and their families.
+Veterans events are typically scheduled throughout the month of November at VA hospitals, benefits offices and cemeteries across the country.

 In 2018 the U.S. Department of Veterans Affairs reported more than 300 events in the month of November, but this push by the White House for the third consecutive year aims to extend traditional Veterans Day celebrations.

-The VA called November of 2018 "an unprecedented period of improvement for VA," but just last year the Military Times published a commentary by Dan Calwell, on the dramatic increases in funding to the Department of Veterans Affairs.
-While Secretary Robert Wilkie develops proposals to reduce spending in the Department, Congress has approved multiple record-breaking VA budgets, with the next coming in 2020.
+The VA called last November "an unprecedented period of improvement for VA," but just last year the Military Times published a commentary by Dan Calwell, on the dramatic increases in funding to the Department of Veterans Affairs.
+While Secretary Robert Wilkie develops proposals to reduce spending in the VA, Congress has approved multiple record-breaking budgets for the department, with the next coming in 2020.

 RELATED: Service and Sacrifice: Veteran Resources Links